What do recurring dreams about the same place mean?

 Updated:

+Since dreams are the creations of the subconscious mind, they’re all about emotions.
+There are very few logic-based dreams.
 In fact, lack of logic is a defining characteristic of a dream.
 Illogicality and absurdity are how you know you’d been dreaming when you finally wake up and your logical, conscious mind takes back control.

-Dreams are very much like arguing with an overly-emotional person.
+Dreams are very much like arguing with an overly emotional person.
 Such a person, when they argue, doesn’t make coherent arguments.
 Their subsequent sentences don’t logically follow from prior sentences.
 They’re all over the place.

-Similarly, dreams express how we feel in the most absurd and illogical ways.
+What they’re really doing is expressing a dominant emotion (usually fear and anger) with no regard to the logic of what they’re saying.
+Similarly, dreams convey our emotions in the most absurd and illogical ways.
 There’s usually a dominant emotion or dream theme guiding the dream imagery.
 And figuring out this dominant emotion is the key to interpreting dreams.

 Recurring dreams